scottdgale/Algorithms-Project/Project Report Anonymized Social Networks- CS6150 Advanced Algorithms.md

 **2. Formal description of the algorithmic problem**

 The structure of a social network is a graph where the nodes represent the users and the edges represent relationships between the users.
 The algorithmic problem presented in the paper centers around how to determine if two (or more) anonymous nodes in a graph have a relationship (edge), thus, compromising privacy.
-Formally, there is a targeted set of users *w1* , *w2* , *w3*, . . . ,*wn* in an anonymized copy of the social network, *G.* Then, the problem to be solved is to determine whether or not the edge   (*wi*, *wj*)  exists for every *i, j*.
+Formally, there is a targeted set of users $w_1 , w_2 , w_3, . . . ,w_n$ in an anonymized copy of the social network, $G.$ Then, the problem to be solved is to determine whether or not the edge   ($w_i, w_j$)  exists for every $i, j$.

 This is done by creating a relatively small graph and implanting it into a much larger graph.
-The small graph is connected to targeted nodes, *w1*, *w2*, *w3*, . . . , *wn*, in the large graph prior to the graph being anonymized.
+The small graph is connected to targeted nodes, $w_1, w_2, w_3, . . . , w_n$ in the large graph prior to the graph being anonymized.
 Once the graph is anonymized, the goal is to locate the small implanted graph to determine relationships that exist between the targeted nodes in the larger graph.